This event has ended.

 The Baobab Summit is an annual signature event that brings together Mastercard Foundation Scholars for three days of fellowship, learning, and mentorship.
-While a global pandemic has upended plans to host the Summit in Rwanda, we are excited by the unique opportunity COVID-19 has presented: to host the first ever virtual Baobab Summit, an interactive experience that Scholars can enjoy from the comfort of their own computer screens.
+Since the global pandemic upended plans to host the Summit in Rwanda, Mastercard Foundation held the first ever virtual Baobab Summit, an interactive experience that Scholars could enjoy from the comfort of their own computer screens.

 Mastercard Foundation Scholars have a deep personal commitment to changing the world around them and improving the lives of their families, communities, and countries.
-It is fitting then, that the theme this year is resilience.
+It is fitting then, that the theme in 2020 was resilience.
 Defined as “the process of adapting well in the face of adversity, trauma, tragedy, threats or significant sources of stress”, resilience involves both “bouncing back from these difficult experiences…[and] profound personal growth”.
-Resilience is needed now, more than ever as Scholars navigate an uncertain landscape radically different from the they knew.
+Resilience is imperative, more than ever as Scholars began to navigate an uncertain landscape radically different from the they knew.

 Grounded in the values of transformative leadership and inspired by the Scholars Program’s new targets to engage more young people with disabilities, refugees, and those who have been displaced, resilience offers participants an opportunity to explore the intersection between personal growth, inclusion and social transformation.
-As we discuss resilience and its building blocks: connection, adaption, compassion, innovation and purpose Baobab 2020 is an opportunity to learn from each other and build the critical thinking, grit and entrepreneurial skills needed to re-think challenges and forge new solutions.
+As we discussed resilience and its building blocks: connection, adaption, compassion, innovation and purpose, Baobab 2020 was an opportunity to learn from each other and build the critical thinking, grit and entrepreneurial skills needed to re-think challenges and forge new solutions.

-Two Scholars, Sandra Kalua and Mahmoud Kanso, will be reporting from the Summit, sharing their thoughts and experiences on our Facebook and Instagram channels.
+Two Scholars, Sandra Kalua and Mahmoud Kanso, reported from the Summit, sharing their thoughts and experiences on our Facebook and Instagram channels.
 Follow them for updates from the event.

 Eliud Kipchoge is a Kenyan long-distance runner who made history in November 2019 by running a marathon under two hours.
 He is a three-time Olympian, having won a bronze medal in Athens in 2004, a silver medal in Beijing in 2008, and a gold medal in Rio de Janeiro in 2016.
 Described as “the greatest marathoner of the modern era” and with his eyes set on Tokyo 2021, Eliud believes that a strong mindset is key to his success: “Anytime I face a challenge, I take it as a lesson.
 I don’t lose; I always learn.”
 He is an advocate for sport, believing it has the power to unite the world.